 You may have an extra risk of a Vitamin D deficiency if you are in one of these groups:

-– individuals who cover their skin whilst outdoors;
+- people who cover their skin whilst outdoors

 That certainly describes me – and, I suspect, most of us whose employment keeps them indoors for the majority of the day.

 Whilst Caitlin and Ieuan do play outdoors during school playtimes, at home like many other children they spend a large amount of time indoors in front of screens.
 Yes, we do our best to drag them out whenever we can but, like many parents, it is often a herculean struggle!

 Did you know that, according to national surveys, one in five people have low vitamin D levels which are associated with a higher risk of poor musculoskeletal health such as rickets, osteomalacia, falls and poor muscle strength?

 Even more concerning, a report published in December 2018 by the University of Queensland, reported that newborns with vitamin D deficiency had a 44 per cent increased risk of being diagnosed with schizophrenia later in life compared to those with normal vitamin D levels.

 In fact, Public Health England currently advises that in the UK all children under five take a daily vitamin D supplement year-round and all adults throughout the autumn and winter months.

 We’ve been trying the Oilesen Vitamin D3 range from Swiss pharmaceutical company Valentis, containing high-grade natural ingredients including Extra Virgin Olive Oil.
 The products are vegetarian, family-friendly and purse-friendly.